 Consider how you book

 In order to best support the establishment you’re planning to stay with as well as the local community and employees, consider booking directly with the hostel/hotel instead of using third party online travel agencies (OTAs).
 While it’s certainly convenient to use OTAs during your travel planning, direct booking ensures that the full amount of your overnight costs go directly to the hostel/hotel in question, helping them cover their expenses and ultimately reinvesting that money into the quality of your stay.
-Alternatively, consider booking via hihostels.com, who donate a percentage of every booking to sustainability projects.
+So if you want to do us a favour, just use our website - we promise you won't regret it!

 We’re always looking to feedback and ideas, so if you have anything to add to this list, don’t hesitate to get in touch!
 And if you notice something in one of our hostels that is affecting the environment, please report it!